 Venture Crew Club (SI)

-Venturing is a continuation of the Boy Scout and Girl Scout Program that offers all Norwich students to continue their scouting career.
-The crew focuses activities such as camping, hiking, and other outdoor activities.
+Venturing is a continuation of the Boy Scout and Girl Scout Program that offers all Norwich students to continue their scouting careers.
+The crew focuses on activities such as camping, hiking, and other outdoor activities.

 Water Polo Club (SI)